sunaku/glove80-keymaps/README.md

 This is [my Glove80] keymap featuring the [Enthium] and [Engram] layouts with [Miryoku]-style layers and [home row mods].
-Other layouts (**QWERTY**, Dvorak, Colemak/DH, etc.) and familiar keys (arrows, pinky shifts, function row) are also provided as "training wheels" to aid your transition to the full glory.
+Other layouts (**QWERTY**, Dvorak, Colemak/DH, etc.) are also provided to ease your transition to the full glory.

 ![Photograph of my MoErgo Glove80 keyboard with Enthium layout and per-key RGB illumination.](https://sunaku.github.io/moergo-glove80-keyboard-photograph.jpg)